 Macauley attended Greenwich Country Day School, Andover, and Yale.
 He interrupted his college education to volunteer for service in World War II, where he served in the Air Transport Command in North Africa.
 Upon returning to the United States he graduated magna cum laude from Yale (Class of 1945) with a degree in political science.

 Bob passed away on December 26, 2010 at the age of 87.

 On September 12, 2016, Americares unveiled a new logo and visual identity that’s reflective of its growth and transformation to a global organization and a key player in the global health field.
-The rebranding comes at a time when Americares, best known for its emergency relief work and medical aid deliveries, is expanding its programming to include more clinical services and community health programs in under-resourced countries.
+The rebranding came at a time when Americares, best known for its emergency relief work and medical aid deliveries, was expanding its programming to include more health services in under-resourced countries.

 Health Makes Everything Possible

 Our Impact with Your Giving Dollar